n0neye/A3D/memory-bank/systemPatterns.md

 │   ├── EditorEngine (Singleton)
 │   │   ├── ThreeCore: The core of the 3D engine, including creation of the scene, manage render loop │   │   ├── Entity
+│   │   │   ├── EntityFactory: Manages the creation of entities, including the creation of 3D models, textures, and other assets.
+│   │   │   ├── Interfaces
-│   │   │   ├── ISelectable: An interface that defines the selection and transform behavior for selectable objects, including all entities, but also others like BoneControl.
+│   │   │   │   └── ISelectable: Defines the selection and transform behavior for selectable objects.
+│   │   │   ├── Base
-│   │   │   ├── EntityBase: The base class for all entities, which are the main objects in the scene.
+│   │   │   │   └── EntityBase: The base class for all entities, which are the main objects in the scene.
 Implements ISelectable.
-│   │   │   ├── EntityFactory: Manages the creation of entities, including the creation of 3D models, textures, and other assets.
+│   │   │   ├── Types: Sub-classes of EntityBase
-│   │   │   ├── GenerativeEntity: The fundamental entity that contains 2D and 3D objects.
+│   │   │   │   ├── GenerativeEntity: The fundamental entity that contains 2D and 3D objects.
 Users generate 2D images, and later convert them into 3D models.
-│   │   │   ├── ShapeEntity: Extends EntityBase and represents basic 3D shapes like cubes, spheres, and cylinders.
+│   │   │   │   ├── ShapeEntity: Extends EntityBase and represents basic 3D shapes like cubes, spheres, and cylinders.
-│   │   │   ├── LightEntity: Extends EntityBase and represents lights in the scene.
+│   │   │   │   ├── LightEntity: Extends EntityBase and represents lights in the scene.
-│   │   │   ├── CharacterEntity: Extends EntityBase and represents a rigged skin-meshed 3D model.
+│   │   │   │   ├── CharacterEntity: Extends EntityBase and represents a rigged skin-meshed 3D model.
-│   │   │   └── BoneControl: Extends ISelectable and represents the control points for bones of a CharacterEntity.
+│   │   │   └── Components: Other implementations of ISelectable, can be added to the entity │   │   │       └── BoneControl: Extends ISelectable and represents the control points for bones of a CharacterEntity.
 │   │   ├── Managers
 │   │   │   ├── CameraManager: Manages camera movement(via orbit controls) and settings(FOV, near/far plane, etc.), and also "Ratio Overlay" which indicates the 2D overlay that displays the aspect ratio of the final render.
 │   │   │   ├── SelectionManager: Manages the selection of entities, and the state of the selection.